 Advising in Political Science

 We have found that advising is most successful when students are invested in their own progress.
 Simply going to your adviser and asking "What should I take?" is not as helpful as coming to your adviser with a specific plan of courses that match up with your educational and career goals.
-In order to help students exhibit this kind of agency we have developed a self-assessment graduation checklist.
-This tool is a brief survey that goes down all of the requirements for graduation as a political science major.
-Students are strong encouraged to use the graduation checklist tool in order to begin taking charge of their own education and success.
+In order to help students exhibit this kind of agency we have developed a graduation checklist.
+This tool is a brief survey that goes through all of the requirements for graduation as a political science or international studies major.
+Students are strongly encouraged to use the graduation checklist tool in order to begin taking charge of their own education and success.
 The goal is for each student to be aware of their own progress towards becoming Morehouse Men.

 Students are assigned to an adviser when they declare as political science majors.
-If you do not know who your adviser is, then click on the link below.
-Find your name on our updated list of majors and then find your advisor.
+If you do not know who your adviser is, then click on this link and enter you M#.
 Failing that, you could email Ms. Genese Brooks (genese.brooks[at]morehouse[dot]edu), or stop by Wheeler 321 and ask her in person.
 Option number three is to email Professor Platt.

 2. How do I join the illustrious ranks of political science majors/minors?